jcostom/dme-update/README.md

 If you decide to not use Telegram for notifications, set the USETELEGRAM variable to 0, and then you can leave out the CHATID, MYTOKEN, and SITENAME variables.

 Creating a Telegram bot is fairly well documented at this point and is beyond the scope of this README.
 Have a read up on that, get your bot token, get your chat ID, and you're ready to roll.

+Optionally, if you're having trouble, and want to do some debugging, set the DEBUG=1 variable.
+As of version 1.1, you can set the variable, but it doesn't do anything, YET.
+I'm going to add the debugging code.
+I promise.
+Standby.
+Only so much time.